openid/fapi/fapi-2_0-attacker-model.md

 variants of existing threats can emerge, as has been shown in the past.
 In order to not overlook any potential attacks, FAPI 2.0 therefore aims not to address concrete, narrow threats, but to exclude any attacks conceivable for the attacker types listed here.
-This will be supported by a formal analysis, as mentioned above.
+This is supported by a formal security analysis, see (#formal_analysis).

-This attacker model assumes that certain parts of the infrastructure are working correctly.
+This attacker model assumes that certain parts of the infrastructure and protocols are working correctly.
 Failures in these parts likely lead to attacks that are out of the scope of this attacker model.
 These areas need to be analyzed separately within the scope of an application of the FAPI 2.0 security profiles using threat